What planning authorities should consider for developments near ancient woodland and veteran trees.

 When to contact the Forestry Commission

 The Forestry Commission is a non-statutory consultee.
-Planning authorities can contact the Forestry Commission for proposals in which any part of the development is within 500 metres of ancient woodland and that involve new buildings (or extending existing buildings).
+Planning authorities can contact the Forestry Commission for further advice.
 For all other proposals that affect ancient woodland or veteran trees, planning authorities should use the guidance on this page.

 Forestry Commission England’s Area teams deal with enquiries on this matter – please contact them directly.